clprt333/Lunar/README.md

 Lunar-Botnet.
 Created as an objective for an assignment at school.

-You must edit rc files and add the rhost and rport when using auto attack.
+You must edit the rc files and add the rhost, rport and other options when using auto attack.

-you need GeoLite2-City.mmdb
+You need GeoLite2-City.mmdb

+You may also need to add a folder named "TARGETS" within the root directory.

 pip install -r requirements.txt

-shoutout to quantumcored.
+Shoutout to quantumcored.

 usage: https://youtu.be/nPPghaM_LjY